fooltowise/NeroNotes/Nero's Notes/Bill Gates answers to Job Interviews.md

 [Source](https://www.forbes.com/sites/carminegallo/2020/11/01/watch-bill-gates-give-brilliant-30-second-answers-to-common-job-interview-questions/?sh=18a2c0677e40)

-Bill Gates has hired thousands of people at Microsoft and the Bill & Melinda Gates Foundation.
+Bill Gates has hired thousands of people at [[Microsoft]] and the Bill & Melinda Gates Foundation.
 He knows what to look for in job candidates.

 How would Gates handle a job interview if the tables were turned?

-During an interview for his new YouTube series called State of Inspiration, NBA star Stephen Curry asked Gates to play the role of a junior software engineer interviewing for a job at Microsoft.
+During an interview for his new YouTube series called State of Inspiration, NBA star Stephen Curry asked Gates to play the role of a junior software engineer interviewing for a job at [[Microsoft]].

 Gates’s succinct answers to common job interview questions provide valuable lessons for college graduates or young professionals interviewing for jobs in almost any field.